20 Amazing Restaurants In Kensington

 What are the different types of restaurants in Kensington?

-Kensington is not only one of the swishest residential neighbourhoods in London (along with Mayfair and its neighbours, Chelsea and Knightsbridge), but it’s also one of the most cosmopolitan.
+Kensington isn’t only one of the swishest residential neighbourhoods in London (along with Mayfair and its neighbours, Chelsea and Knightsbridge), but it’s also one of the most cosmopolitan.
 Over 50% of Kensington residents were born abroad.
-So, if you venture into this corner of West London, you can expect everything from British pub grub to Persian, top-rated Italian fare to Lebanese mezze, cracking curry houses, European-style cafes and everything in between.
+So, if you venture into this corner of West London, you can expect everything from British pub grub to Japanese, top-rated Italian fare to cracking curry houses, European-style bakeries and cafes and everything in between.

 1. Locanda Ottoemezzo, W8 5ET